cysouw/diathesis/text/c01_introduction.md

 #### Lexical roles {.unnumbered}

+roles, not arguments!

 Of crucial importance for the description of diathesis is the proper identification of lexically governed constituents, i.e. the arguments of a clausal predicate ('verb').
 Intuitively, the arguments of a predicate are those roles/participants that are inherently part of the meaning of the lexeme.
 For example, a verb like 'to accuse' implies the presence of an accuser, an accussee and an accusation.
 However, a purely introspective semantic determination of such lexical roles is fraught with unverifiable intuitive decisions.
 A widespread idea is that for a constituent to be an inherent argument, the consituent in question should be invoked specifically by the lexical predicate and not have an adjunct status available to every predicate throughout the language.
 Yet, this intuition of a difference between arguments and adjuncts has to be operationalised in more detail.
 As an operationalisation, I propose to determine the arguments of a predicate based on a series of form-based structural arguments, to be detailed below.
 Note that these arguments are specifically tailored to the German language structure and cannot integrally be translated to other languages.

 Basically, there are three kinds of constituents with argument status in German.
-They will quickly be introduced here and then discussed in more detail in the rest of this chapter.
+They will quickly be introduced here and then discussed in more detail in Chapter [-@sec:case].
 First, all case marked noun phrase constituents are arguments (with a few exceptions that will be discussed below).
-Case marked constituent (a) can be questioned by question pronouns *wer* or *was*, including their case forms *wem*, *wen* and *wessen* (b,c).
-Further, they can be pronominalised by personal pronouns (d) or indefine pronouns *(irgend)jemand* or *(irgend)etwas* (e).
+Case marked constituent \Next[a] can be questioned by question pronouns *wer* or *was*, including their case forms *wem*, *wen* and *wessen* \Next[b,c].
+Further, they can be pronominalised by personal pronouns \Next[d] or indefine pronouns *(irgend)jemand* or *(irgend)etwas* \Next[e].

+\ex.
-(a) Der Löwe sieht einen Vogel.
+ \a.
+Der Löwe sieht einen Vogel.
-(b) Wer sieht einen Vogel?
+ \b.
+Wer sieht einen Vogel?
-(c) Was sieht der Löwe?
+ \c.
+Was sieht der Löwe?
-(d) Er sieht ihn.
+ \d.
+Er sieht ihn.
-(e) Jemand sieht etwas.
+ \e.
+Jemand sieht etwas.

-Second, prepositional phrases (a) are arguments if and only if they can be pronominalised by *da(r)+preposition* (b), questioned by *wo(r)+preposition* (c), or even more telling, replaced by a complement clause of the form *da(r)+preposition, dass ...* (d).
+Second, prepositional phrases \Next[a] are arguments if and only if they can be pronominalised by *da(r)+preposition* \Next[b], questioned by *wo(r)+preposition* \Next[c], or even more telling, replaced by a complement clause of the form *da(r)+preposition, dass ...* \Next[d].
 A few exceptional cases will be discussed below.

+\ex.
-(a) Der Weltreisende wartet auf einen Zug.
+ \a.
+Der Weltreisende wartet auf einen Zug.
-(b) Der Weltreisende wartet darauf.
+ \b.
+Der Weltreisende wartet darauf.
-(c) Worauf wartet der Weltreisende?
+ \c.
+Worauf wartet der Weltreisende?
-(d) Der Weltreisende wartet darauf, dass ein Zug kommt.
+ \d.
+Der Weltreisende wartet darauf, dass ein Zug kommt.

 Third, all complement clauses are arguments (a,b).
 Complement clauses can be questioned by *was* (c) and pronominalised by a definite pronoun *es* (d) or an indefinite pronoun *(irgend)etwas* (e).
 Complement clauses are thus syntactically highly similar to case marked noun phrases.
 Caution should be taken when interpreting pronominalised examples like (d,e), because it is not immediately obvious whether the pronouns are replacing a noun phrase or a complement clause.
 For example, with the verb *hoffen* (e) it is not possible to replace the pronoun *etwas* with a noun phrase, in contrast to the verb *sehen* above.